 The ball should not be brought tight in to the chest when caught but held in front of the ball carrier.
 This will ensure that the ball can be readily passed both left and right and to keep the defender guessing as to which way the play is going to go.

-Step 3 - Elbows kinked and high
+Step 3 - Elbows kinked

 Following the catch and ball position in front of the ball carrier the elbows should be kinked allowing the ball to be at chest height.